Suspected Kurd militants hijack ferry in Turkey

 That attack triggered cross-border operations by the Turkish military against the militants.
 Several thousand PKK fighters are based in the mountains of northern Iraq, from where they launch attacks on security forces in southeast Turkey.

-last two decades but they have been rare in recent years and hijackings at sea are even rarer.
+The last two decades have seen a series of aircraft hijackings but they have been rare in recent years and hijackings at sea are even rarer.